thunlp/RSN/README.md

 # OpenRE
-The source code of Relational Siamese Network
+The source code of Relational Siamese Network (EMNLP2019)

-# Preparation
+# Environment
 You only need TensorFlow(>=1.12.0) to run this code.<br>
 `pip install tensorflow-gpu==1.12`<br>

+# Data
-Then you need to download data from<br>
+You can download data from:<br>
 https://drive.google.com/file/d/10Q7M209DVO5zWUEZ1Ir1pbCNZq3ZxZzg/view?usp=sharing<br>
 The data is already preprocessed from the original FewRel and Glove data.
-Unzip it and get your very easy start.

 # Running CNN
 A standard CNN for supervised RE can be trained by<br>